wp-plugins/imsupporting/readme.txt

 1. Install the plugin into wordpress and activate it.

-2. Click "settings" and simply click "Save account"
+2. Click "settings" and follow the instructions.

 3. You now have a live chat account.
-Simply click login and start chatting.
+Simply click login at IMsupporting.com and start chatting to your website visitors.

-The system will have already added the chat button to your site.
-All you need to do is login to the chat dashboard and click "Go Online".
-Our "OneCLICK" install will have created an account for you ready.
+You will need an Account ID, This can be found in your welcome email OR Contact our support team for assistance.

 == Frequently Asked Questions ==